top of page

 6.25 → 3.125 BTC

-The next halving will occur at block 1,050,000 (expected ~2028), reducing rewards to 1.5625 BTC.
+The next halving will occur at block 1,050,000 (expected around 2028), reducing rewards to 1.5625 BTC.

 3. Live Bitcoin Halving Countdown

-Next Bitcoin Halving Countdown(Auto-updates in real-time)
+Next Bitcoin Halving Countdown (Auto-updates in real-time)

-• Estimated time/date of the next halving
+• Estimated time/date of the next halving.

-• Current block height & progress toward 210,000 block cycle
+• Current block height & progress toward the 210,000 block cycle.

-• Time remaining broken down into days/hours/minutes/seconds
+• Time remaining broken down into days, hours, minutes, and seconds.

 4. Why the Halving Exists